krake747/hangar-747/golang/README.md

 actual database, providing ACID transactions and efficient queries, much like working with a relational database like PostgreSQL or SQL Server.

-Structured logging with slog parallels Serilog, providing structured JSON output for better observability.
-Testing in Go is straightforward like xUnit, with built-in test runners and table-driven tests making it easy to cover edge cases.
+Structured logging with slog parallels Serilog, both serving as stepping stones to OpenTelemetry for distributed tracing.
+Testing in Go is straightforward like xUnit, with built-in runners and table-driven tests.

-Setting up golangci-lint feels like adding Roslyn analyzers in .NET, enforcing code quality automatically.
-GitHub Actions for CI/CD expands my knowledge beyond Azure Pipelines, showing how to automate builds, tests, and deployments in a cloud-native way.
+Adding golangci-lint into CI/CD, like Roslyn analyzers, ensures code quality automatically.
+GitHub Actions expands my CI/CD knowledge beyond Azure Pipelines for cloud-native automation.

 Defer patterns for cleanup are new, replacing C#'s using statements.
 There's no dependency injection here, unlike .NET's common DI containers.
 Overall, this project teaches me Go's simplicity and